RyanJulyan/Flask-BDA/README.md

 # Business Driven App (BDA)
 ## A Rapid Application Development (RAD) tool to assist with building flask python applications.
-Build Applications Fast, Right, and for the Future.
+Helping you build applications fast, right, and for the Future.

 > **Note:** Still under Development